 George W. Bush was first played by Will Ferrell.
 When he left in 2002, Chris Parnell (who was just rehired after being fired for budget cuts) played him, followed by Darrell Hammond.
 In the middle of the 2003-2004 season, Will Forte played George W. Bush and from 2006 to the end of Bush, Jr.'s administration, Jason Sudeikis played George W. Bush (though whenever Will Ferrell comes back to host or cameo, he reprises his role).

-Donald Trump has been played by Phil Hartman, Darrell Hammond, Jason Sudeikis (in a one-off sketch), and Taran Killam.
+Donald Trump has been played by Phil Hartman, Darrell Hammond, Jason Sudeikis (in a one-off sketch), Taran Killam and Alec Baldwin.
 Most of the current political sketches in the 2015-2016 season have ping-ponged between having Taran Killam as Donald Trump and having Darrell Hammond (who is back on the show as the new announcer following Don Pardo's death) as Trump, with Hammond looking and sounding the most like him.
+From 2016 onward, Emmy winner Alec Baldwin has been portraying Trump.

 Hillary Clinton is currently played by Kate McKinnon, though when Amy Poehler came back to host a season 41 Christmas episode, Poehler was cast as her (in fairness, it was because the McKinnon Hillary Clinton was being visited from her past self).

 The announcer of "What Up Wit' Dat?" (the overly-long musical talk show recurring sketch with Kenan Thompson as DeAndre Cole) was originally played by Will Forte.
 When Will Forte left in 2010, Taran Killam replaced him.
 The backup dancers also changed; in season 35, they were played by Nasim Pedrad and Jenny Slate.
 When Jenny Slate was fired after season 35, she was replaced with Abby Elliott.